 During his campaign, Biden pledged to end any future construction of the wall, but the administration later agreed to some barriers, citing security reasons.

-The Department of Homeland Security planned work to close four wide gaps in the wall near Yuma to protect migrants, who could slip down a slope or drown while walking down a lower Colorado River.
+The Department of Homeland Security planned work to close four wide gaps in the wall near Yuma to protect migrants, who might slip down a slope or drown while walking down a lower Colorado River.

 Homeland Security Secretary Alejandro Mayorkas in July authorized the completion of the project near the Morelos dam, a move that officials say reflects the administration’s “priority to deploy modern and effective border measures, and also to improve security.” security along the southwest border.